 Mandibles from Tighenif are very similar to the type specimen, the Mauer mandible (see Figure) from the Heidelberg area of Germany, from which the species name is derived.
-In addition to the material from

-African origin is favored, some believe that H. heidelbergensis is descended from a species in Europe.
+In addition to the material from North Africa, the oldest material is from the Bodo site in Ethiopia, dated to 600 kya.
+Thus while an African origin is favored, some believe that H. heidelbergensis is descended from a species in Europe.
 Whether H. heidelbergensis evolved in Europe or Africa, they had to have migrated from one continent to the other.